1. Park Avenue- Bradford

 Terracing at the Boulevard in Hull, nowadays a school.
 Source: Wikipedia, Creative commons, Author: Paul Glazzard

 Home to Hull FC for 107 years, this tough, intimidating rugby league venue was often a graveyard for many an opposition player.
 Its notorious “Threepenny” stand, where the hardcore home support would gather and sing their anthem, “Old Faithful” was legendary in the game.
-This all changed when the team move into the purpose built KC Stadium, along with Hull City FC in 2003.
+This all changed when the team moved into the purpose built KC Stadium, along with Hull City FC in 2003.
 At first the ground reinvented itself as a greyhound stadium in 2007 and it looked as if the historic ground had been saved.
 By 2010, the dogs had moved out and the council in with plans to turn the site into a school.
 After local opposition and a failed plan by Hull FC to use the Boulevard as a training facility it was finally levelled in 2010.
 Three years later the brand new Boulevard Academy school opened and took in its first pupils.

 3. Ayresome Park – Middlesbrough

-Ayresome Park in Middlesborough was built in 1903 and home to the town’s football club until they moved into the purpose built Riverside Stadium in 1995.
+Ayresome Park in Middlesbrough was built in 1903 and home to the town’s football club until they moved into the purpose built Riverside Stadium in 1995.
 There were two mysterious legends surrounding the old ground.
 The first is that a band of gypsies were evicted to make way for the building of the new stadium.
 In revenge they cursed the club to ensure that success would never be enjoyed by the team, while they were resident at the ground.
 This proved pretty much to be the case until 1995 when they moved out and then started to enjoy better success.
-The second is that a “ghost” fan, known as “Ned” would appear at the gates of the ground if Middlesbrough were going to win.
+The second is that a “ghost” fan, known as “Ned”, would appear at the gates of the ground if Middlesbrough were going to win.
 On the site of the old Ayresome Park now stands a housing estate, which may sound like a boring replacement.
 However, this being the North East there is still the statue of a bronze football, which marks where the centre circle used to be and a pair of football boots on the spot where one of the most famous Ayresome goals was scored – North Korean Pak-Do Ik’s winner against Italy in the 1966 World Cup….

 4. Chandos Park – Leeds